This weekend, I fell in love with Seoul just a little bit more.

-Although we didn’t have tickets, we got to watch three shows.
+Although we didn’t have tickets, we somehow wiggled our way into three shows.

 2. Le Queen – Striking structured, embellished jackets.
 Fur vests and coats in white, black and pale rose.
 Outfits paired with silver platform heels.
 Half of the collection featured more manly, boyfriend cut pants and oxford/Doc Martin style shoes.